So, your wedding’s coming up and you need to know how to find a “good wedding DJ near me” who can keep your guests dancing throughout the night?

 We recommend booking ahead as soon as possible.
 On busy dates around Christmas and weekends during the summer wedding season, DJs tend to get booked up months (or even years!) in advance.

 Most DJs will include travel expenses in their quote as transporting their equipment requires them to drive to the venues themselves.
 This is usually charged at a rate of around 45p per mile.
 Booking a local DJ is a great way to reduce travel expenses.
+If you are booking a wedding DJ in London for example, you can expect to pay much less in travel expenses.

 The easiest way to handle contracts and payment is to book through Encore.
 Our bookings process is very straightforward, and once you have confirmed a booking with your chosen DJ, contracts and payments will be handled painlessly and effortlessly by our secure payments system.